waynepallen/core/doc/development-guides/dev-systems/README.md

   1. get git
     1. ubuntu: `sudo apt-get install git`
   1. get the code: `git clone https://github.com/opencrowbar/core`
-    1. if you want to commit, please review [../contributing.md]
+    1. if you want to commit, please review [the Contributor guide](../contributing.md)

 ###Build Sledgehammer (do 1 time, but takes a while)
   1. prep for sledgehammer requirements: